jmaas/rsyslog-configs/README.md

 =================
 The rsyslog configuration has been split into several files.
 Hopefuly, this makes it easy to just pick the components you need to implement your specific use-case.
 Just grab the ``.conf`` files you need and drop them into the appropiate location; the global configuration file (``rsyslog.conf``) should go into ``/etc/`` all other files should go into ``/etc/rsyslog.d/``.
 Make sure you first verify your configuration (``rsyslogd -N2``) before you reload/restart rsyslogd.

-*   syslog.conf - the global configuration file
+*   rsyslog.conf - the global configuration file
-*   input_*.conf - input configuration files
+*   input_*.conf - input configuration files (receivers)
-*   output_*.conf - output configuration files
+*   output_*.conf - output configuration files (actions)
 *   forward_*.conf - forwarding configuration files

 Input
 -----

 *   journald - systemd's journal log
-*   relp - reliable log transfer protocol
+*   syslog / relp - reliable log transfer protocol
 *   syslog / tcp - legacy syslog over tcp
 *   syslog / tls - syslog over tls tunnel
 *   syslog / udp - traditional syslog over udp